filswan/multi-chain-storage/README.md

 ## Payment Process

-**Step:one:** Users upload a file they want to backup to filecoin network, then use the currencies we support to send tokens to our contract address.<br>
+1. Users upload a file they want to backup to filecoin network, then use the currencies we support to send tokens to our contract address.<br>
 **Step:two:** MCP scans the events of the above transactions<br>
 **Step:three:** When the event data got in Step:two: meet the conditions, the user can perform the filecoin network storage function<br>